Goddak/Weather-App/README.md

 - Better background images.
 - Background image animation/transition (make it less jumpy).
 - implement more weather classes for more relevant background images.
-- Some sort of design for the front page, perhaps a logo.
+- Some sort of design for the front page.
 - Share feature for social media.
 - recent Instagram images from the searched area.